-- A. Payroll checks will be disbursed in accordance with established policy. - B. Investments in / or withdrawals from certificates of deposit and interfund transfers will be disbursed as needed. - C. All other disbursements will be made on either of the last two working days of each week whenever possible.
+- A. Payroll checks will be disbursed in accordance with established policy. - B. Investments in / or withdrawals from certificates of deposit and interfund transfers will be disbursed as needed. - C. Debt service payments will be made according to the corresponding amortization schedule without prior board approval. - D. All other disbursements will be made on either of the last two working days of each week whenever possible.
 Manual checks which are needed on an immediate basis will be issued as required.
 Proper care and planning should be taken by the departments to ensure that manual checks are used only on rare occasions with extenuating circumstances.